To view an obituary, select the first letter of the last name below or use the search window above.

 Jacob Klassen, beloved husband of Bette Klassen, passed away in Taber on Saturday, August 30, 2014 at the age of 82 years.

-Relatives and friends are invited to meet with the family in the Relief Society Room at the church prior to the funeral service on Wednesday, September 3, 2014 between 10:00 A.M. and 10:40 A.M.
+Relatives and friends were invited to meet with the family in the Relief Society Room at the church prior to the funeral service on Wednesday, September 3, 2014 between 10:00 A.M. and 10:40 A.M.

-Besides his loving wife Bette, he is survived by his children Patrick (Janice) Klassen of Lethbridge and Kevin (Verna) Klassen of Lethbridge; grandchildren Chad and Justin Klassen, Keagan and Kayla Klassen, Christine Hemsley and Megan (Kacey) Savoie as well as four great grandchildren.
+Besides his loving wife Bette, he is survived by his children Patrick (Janice) Klassen of Lethbridge and Kevin (Verna) Klassen of Lethbridge; grandchildren Chad and Justin Klassen, Keagan and Kayla Klassen, Kristine Hemsley and Meagan (Kacey) Savoie as well as four great grandchildren.
 He is also survived by his sisters Edna (Larry) Lait of Sylvan Lake and Lenora (Mel) Hieb of Ponoka and sister-in-law Berniece Klassen of Edmonton.

 He was predeceased by his first wife Phyllis Klassen, brother John Klassen.